A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression

-The pattern matching problem on texts has been revolutionized by the invention of the Burrows-Wheeler Transform \cite{burrows1994} and the FM-index \cite{ferragina2000, ferraginajacm2005}, which allow solving pattern matching queries efficiently on \emph{compressed} text, thus establishing a new paradigm in bioinformatics (where the huge increase of genomic data requires the development of space-efficient algorithms) \cite{simpson2010}.
+The pattern matching problem on texts has been revolutionized by the invention of the Burrows-Wheeler Transform (BWT) \cite{burrows1994} and the FM-index \cite{ferragina2000, ferraginajacm2005}.
+The BWT of a string is a permutation of the string characters that allows \emph{compressing} the original string, and the FM-index is a data structure for solving pattern matching queries directly on the BWT-representation of the string.
+The Burrows-Wheeler Transform and the FM-index have established a new paradigm in bioinformatics, where the huge increase in genomic data requires the development of \emph{space-efficient} algorithms \cite{simpson2010}.

 Recently, these ideas were extended to NFAs.
 In particular, \emph{Wheeler NFAs} are a popular class of automata on which the SMLG problem can be solved in linear time, while only storing a \emph{compact} representation of the Wheeler NFA \cite{gagie2017, alanko2020}.
 A special case of Wheeler NFAs are de Bruijn graphs \cite{bowe2012}, which are used to perform Eulerian sequence assembly \cite{idury1995, pavel2001, bankevich2012}.
 Wheeler NFAs are also of relevant theoretical interest: for example, the powerset construction applied to a Wheeler NFA leads to a linear blow-up in the number of states of the equivalent DFA, and the equivalent DFA is Wheeler \cite{alanko2021}; on arbitrary NFAs, the blow-up can be exponential.